 30th anniversary of the Louvre Pyramid by JR-art

-On the occasion of the 30th anniversary of the Louvre Pyramid, JR-art created a collaborative piece of art on the scale of the Napoleon Court.
-Three years after having made the Pyramid disappear, the artist brought a new light to the famed monument by realizing a gigantic collage, thanks to the help of 400 volunteers !
+On the occasion of the 30th anniversary of the Louvre Pyramid Paris, JR-art created a collaborative piece of art on the scale of the Napoleon Court.
+Three years after having made the Pyramid disappear, the artist brought a new light to the famed monument by realizing a gigantic collage, thanks to the help of 400 volunteers!

 Each day hundreds of volunteers came to help cut and paste the 2000 strips of paper, making it the biggest pasting ever done by the artist.